Jetboat: Applications

 Applications for jetboats include most activities where conventional propellers are also used, but in particular passenger ferry services, coastguard and police patrol, navy and military, adventure tourism (which is becoming increasingly popular around the globe), pilot boat operations, surf rescue, farming, fishing, exploration, pleasure boating, and other water activities where motor boats are used.
 Jetboats can also be raced for sport, both on rivers (World Champion Jet Boat Marathon held in Mexico, Canada, USA and New Zealand) and on specially designed racecourses known as sprint tracks.
 Recently there has been increasing use of jetboats in the form of rigid-hulled inflatable boats and as luxury yacht tenders.
 Many jetboats are small enough to be carried on a trailer and towed by car.

 As jetboats have no external rotating parts they are safer for swimmers and marine life, though they can be struck by the hull.
 The safety benefit itself can sometimes be reason enough to use this type of propulsion.

 In 1977, Sir Edmund Hillary led a jetboat expedition, titled "Ocean to Sky", from the mouth of the Ganges River to its source.
 One of the jetboats was sunk by a friend of Hillary.

 Drawbacks

 The fuel efficiency and performance of a jetboat can be affected by anything that disrupts the smooth flow of water through the jet unit.
 For example, a plastic bag sucked onto the jet unit's intake grill can have quite an adverse effect.

 Another disadvantage of jetboats appears to be that they are more sensitive to engine/jet unit mismatch, compared with the problem of engine/propeller mismatch in propeller-driven craft.
-If the jet-propulsion unit is not well-matched to the engine performance, inefficient fuel consumption and poor performance can result.
+If the jet-propulsion unit is not well-matched to the engine performance, excessive fuel consumption and poor performance can result.